WebPieApps/webtechpie/CONTRIBUTING.md

 ## 🚀 How to Get Started

 1. **Explore Our Projects**
-   Browse our repositories at [github.com/WebPieApps](https://github.com/WebPieApps) to find a project that aligns with your interests.
+   Browse our repositories to find a project that aligns with your interests.

 2. **Check for Open Issues**
    Look for issues labeled `good first issue` or `help wanted` to find tasks suitable for newcomers.

 3. **Join the Conversation**
-   Connect with us on Slack: [Join WebTechPie Slack](https://join.slack.com/t/webtechpie/shared_invite/...).
+   Connect with us on Slack: [Join WebTechPie Slack](https://app.slack.com/client/T05JVP3BR8R/C05JKHG9TGU).
 Introduce yourself in `#introductions` and engage in discussions.

 4. **Set Up Your Development Environment**
    Refer to the project's `README.md` for setup instructions.
 If you encounter issues, feel free to ask for help in the Slack `#help` channels.